Rimabotulinumtoxinb (By injection)

-- Make sure your doctor knows if you are also using a medicine for infection (such as amikacin, gentamicin, neomycin, netilmicin, streptomycin, tobramycin, Amikin®, Garamycin®, or Netromycin®) or a muscle relaxant that would be used during surgery (such as atracurium, gallamine, pancuronium, tubocurarine, vecuronium, Flaxedil®, Norcuron®, Pavulon®, Tracrium®, or Tubarine®).
+- Some medicines can affect how this medicine works.
+Tell your doctor if you are using medicine for infection (including amikacin, gentamicin, neomycin, netilmicin, streptomycin, tobramycin) or a muscle relaxant that would be used during surgery (including atracurium, gallamine, pancuronium, tubocurarine, vecuronium).

 - If you need to receive an injection of any botulinum toxin product within 4 months after receiving this medicine, tell the doctor when you last received a dose of rimabotulinumtoxinB.

 Warnings While Using This Medicine: